Skip to main content

 Preparing your Design for Sending

-Adding and duplicating graphics, shapes, And objects
+Adding and duplicating graphics, shapes, and objects

 Graphics and other objects